richardbergquist/realme-azure-b2c-integration/Login-MTS.md

 - The only configured IdP is RealMe and we don't ask user to provide any further information so from a user perspective there is no interaction with Azure AD B2C.
 To configure more complex user journey, please refer to the [Useful links section](#useful-links)

+## What is the RealMe MTS Environment

+Integrating into an IdP such as RealMe over the SAML protocol requires the exchange of two key items

+- SAML metadata
+- SAML messaging certificates for signing and encrypting the SAML traffic

+These items need to be exchanged between parties and configured into the SAML providers on both sides.
+So in RealMe's case DIA need to configure the RealMe Azure AD B2C and the integrating party (RP) also needs to configure their SAML provider (e.g. another Azure AD B2C tenant).
+This sets up a "circle of trust" in SAML speak between the two SAML providers.

+However for integrators getting up to speed and trying out a RealMe integration for the first time DIA provides a Messaging Test Site (MTS) with a sample set of SAML messaging keys of a 'test integrator' configured.
+All the integrator needs to do is:

+- obtain these keys and configure their Azure AD B2C tenant with them
+- generate their SAML metadata accordingly and upload to a feature on the RealMe MTS to allow the SAML messaging to occur successfully.

+That is the overall picture.
+This guide walks through the detailed technical steps involved to colour in that picture.

 ## Creating an Azure AD B2C Tenant

 Follow [this tutorial](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant) to: